What Is The Driving Force Of The Gold Market Now?

 Contrary to the established opinion, gold has no stable interdependence with the dynamics of the U.S. stock market.
 The periods of strong inverse interdependence alternate with the periods of equally strong direct interdependence.

-Thus, in October the dynamics of gold strongly correlated with S&P500 (SPY), but recently this interdependence has declined and is likely to continue weakening towards the average level, i.e. zero.
-Therefore, even if S&P500 shows growth in the nearest future, this situation is unlikely to have a negative effect on gold.
-Moreover, given the yield dynamics of the bonds and the dollar, I would not count on the new S&P500 rally in the nearest future.
+Thus, in October, the dynamics of gold strongly correlated with the S&P 500 (SPY), but recently, this interdependence has declined and is likely to continue weakening towards the average level, i.e. zero.
+Therefore, even if the S&P 500 shows growth in the nearest future, this situation is unlikely to have a negative effect on gold.
+Moreover, given the yield dynamics of the bonds and the dollar, I would not count on the new S&P 500 rally in the nearest future.

 And, finally, there is another interesting fact about correlations.